Juniper/contrail-windows-tools/README.md

 Arguments `AdapterName`, `ForwardingExtensionName` and `VMSwitchName` refer to: name of physical interface controller by vRouter, name of forwarding extension and name of virtual switch created by vRouter.

-## Clear-RemoteComputeNodes.ps1
+## Invoke-ScriptInRemoteSessions.ps1

-This script runs clean up script on remote compute nodes described by comma separated list of addresses given in `Addresses` argument (e.g. `"10.0.19.5, 10.0.19.83"`)
+This script runs a script (specified by `ScriptFileName`) on remote compute nodes described by comma separated list of addresses given in `Addresses` argument (e.g. `"10.0.19.5, 10.0.19.83"`).

 Example invocation:
 ```